 Purchase and Installation of AEDs

-The department or building manager is responsible for purchasing AEDs.
+The department or building manager is responsible for purchasing AEDs, cabinet, signage, and software to download data after AED use.
 In order to purchase an AED, a prescription is needed from the physician providing oversight.
-Contact the University of Chicago Hospitals Emergency Resuscitation Center for the Illinois State contract and the name of the physician providing oversight.
+Contact the University of Chicago Hospital Student Health Services for the Illinois State contract and the name of the physician providing oversight.
 The Emergency Resuscitation Center can also provide assistance finding a manufacturer or supplier of AEDs.
 A projecting sign shall be installed marking the location of the AED.
-Once the AED is purchased, contact Facilities Services at 773-834-1414 for installation and signage for the AED.
-The signage will be provided by Environmental Health and Safety.
+Once the AED is purchased, contact Facilities Services at 773.834.1414 for installation and signage for the AED.

 Maintenance and Testing

 Maintenance and testing of all AED units shall be conducted in accordance with the manufacturer’s guidelines.
-AED Weekly Operation and Status Check records shall be maintained for each AED unit and shall be reviewed by Environmental Health and Safety during the annual building inspections.
+AED Weekly Operation and Status Check records shall be maintained for each AED unit and shall be reviewed by EHS during the annual building inspections.
 A copy of the requirements shall be kept with the AED and in a central location of the facility.

 After using an AED, follow the manufacturer’s instructions for disinfection of the unit and how to download incident-related information from the device’s data card before placing the AED back into service.